Skip to Content

 Affiliate Disclaimer

-If you have any trouble with your wrists or hands you will probably find wedging clay difficult.
-I have carpal tunnel in both hands, and I find most wedging techniques impossible.
-Stack and slam wedging is a godsend for me and makes wedging a possibility.
-Plus, it’s actually quite enjoyable!
+You may find wedging clay tricky if you have any trouble with your wrists or hands.
+I have had carpal tunnel in both hands, and I find most wedging techniques cause me trouble.
+Stack and slam wedging is a godsend and makes wedging easy.
+Plus, it’s quite enjoyable!

 Stack and slam wire wedging involves stacking one block of clay upon another and slicing through both blocks.
 The sliced blocks are then sandwiched together and slammed on the table a few times to compact them.
 These are then sliced down the middle again, and the process is repeated.

-Stack and Slam Wedging – Why it’s the Best Way of Wedging Clay
+Stack and Slam Wedging – Why it’s a Great Way to Wedge Clay

 Reason 1

 Often when potters work, they will end up with bags and buckets of clay with different consistencies.
-My workspace is full of different bags of clay.
+My pottery shed is full of different bags of clay.
 Some of it is soft and mushy and some of it is a bit too dry to use.

-Wedging clay together with very different consistencies is difficult.
+Wedging clay together with different consistencies is difficult.
 It’s particularly difficult if you are just wedging with your hands.
 The soft clay tends to squelch out from between the harder clay.
-Stack and slam wedging makes light work of this and blends clays of different consistencies with ease.
+Stack and slam wedging blends clays of different consistencies together easily.

 Reason 2